 (Courtesy of Les Adams)

-Stephen Morris (who later had a screen name of Morris Ankrum) has the drop on Hoppy in this lobby card from HILLS OF OLD WYOMING (Paramount, 1937).
+Above - Ankrum (billed as Stephen Morris) has the drop on William 'Hoppy' Boyd in this lobby card from HILLS OF OLD WYOMING (Paramount, 1937).

 (Courtesy of Les Adams)